meta-flutter/flutter_embedded/README.md

 **[Note: armv6 is not supported by Google](https://github.com/flutter/flutter/issues/22380#issuecomment-629291519)**

-To generate DEB packages issue `make package` from your build folder.
-If you built with default flags you will see these in your build directory:

-    libflutter_engine-debug-dev-1.0.0-Linux-armhf.deb
-    flutter-glfw-1.0.0-Linux-armhf.deb

-You can now select the desired channel, the default is stable.
+You can now select the desired channel, the default is beta.
 Use this `cmake .. -DCHANNEL=beta` to swtich channels.
 Master, dev, beta, and stable have all been tested building armv7 image for Raspberry Pi..

 flutter-pi has been added as an optional shell to build.